 The USS Prairie AD-15 was a Dixie Class Destroyer tender.
 It provided maintenance assistance to various warships from 1939 to 1993.
-Shortly after being decommissioned it was sent to India in order to be scrapped.
+Shortly after being decommissioned, it was sent to India in order to be scrapped.
 The USS Prairie AD-15 carried its most notable operations during World War II and the Vietnam War.
-As impressive the ship's workshop capabilities were, so was the initiative from its time in Taiwan called People-to-People, which had as objective the extension of its aid-oriented mission by sheltering children and providing medical care.
+As impressive as the ship's workshop capabilities were, so was the initiative from its time in Taiwan called People-to-People, which had as its objective the extension of its aid-oriented mission by sheltering children and providing medical care.

 Class and type: Dixie-Class Destroyer Tender